jorgef/fsharpreactivepatterns/docs/content/message-construction.md

 ##Format Indicator

-A Format Indicator is used to specify the version of the message.
+A Format Indicator is used to specify the version of one particular message.

 ```fsharp
 type ExecuteBuyOrder = { PortfolioId: string; Symbol: string; Quantity: int; Price: Money; DateTimeOrdered: DateTimeOffset option; Version: int } with